Find your Dream Job

 Networking

-It is difficult to utilize networks when your job search is confidential, however, you can strengthen relationships and communications in general which may open up some doors and offer insight into new opportunities.
+It can be challenging to utilize networks when your job search is confidential; however, you can strengthen relationships and communication in general, which may open up some doors and offer insight into new opportunities.

 Moving On With Grace